cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ### Make sure you can get a permit

-You may not be able to get a new permit right away if your property currently has an open or expired permit.
+You may not be able to get a new permit right away if your property currently has an [open or expired permit] (/residential-toolkit/can-i-get-a-permit/).
 You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
 If this happens, reconsider your interior remodel materials or design.

 ---